mikegallimore/NHL_Single/README.md

 ## NHL_Single

-### Purpose
-Enabling the scraping and parsing the play-by-play, roster and shift files available for an NHL game in order to generate tabular and visualized data.
+A tool for scraping and parsing the available source files for any NHL game, beginning with the 20062007 season, in order to generate tabular and visualized data.

 ### Prerequisites
 At minimum, a vanilla installation of Python3 (code written with 3.6.5; tested with 3.6.8).
 If you don't already have Python on your machine, the simplest remedy is to install the <a href="https://www.anaconda.com/distribution/">Anaconda Distribution</a> or, alternatively, <a href="https://docs.conda.io/en/latest/miniconda.html">Miniconda</a>.